nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 females.
 This result indicates that the Siler model is more robust to the shifts in mortality for males than for females.
-Both models performed worse for females than males indicating that there is more variation in females that is harder to capture with either model. (cite study here) has indicated that within the United States there has been a slow down in the decrease of mortality over time for middle age females in recent years that both models have struggled to capture however this has not been tested in this analysis.
+Both models performed worse for females than males indicating that there is more variation in females that is harder to capture with either model.
+Case and Deaton have highlighted in a recent study that within the United States there has been a reversal of mortality trends over time for middle age females in recent years that both models have struggled to capture however this has not been tested in this analysis.

 ## Discussion